almushel/inertHTML/README.md

 * `-n`: No clobber.
 Quietly skips any existing files.
 * `-i`: Interactive mode.
 Asks for confirmation to overwrite each existing file.

+## Markdown Features

+inertHTML currently supports the majority of standard markdown syntax and some extensions, prioritized based on what I needed for my own use.

+### Limitations

+Standard markdown syntax that is currently not supported (i.e. to-do):

+- Nested lists
+- Double trailing space line breaks
+- Indent-based code blocks

+### Extensions

+- Fenced codeblocks
+- HTML
+- Limited YAML frontmatter (detected and removed from output)